Kotlin/kotlinx-datetime/README.md

 - `CalendarPeriod` to represent a difference between two instants decomposed into calendar units.
 The latter are listed in `CalendarUnit` enum.

+### Type use-cases

+Here is some basic advice on how to choose which of the date-carrying types to use in what cases:

+- Use `Instant` to represent a timestamp of the event that had already happened in the past (like a timestamp of a log entry) or will definitely happen in a well-defined instant of time in the future not far away from now (like an order confirmation deadline in 1 hour from now).
+- Use `LocalDateTime` to represent a time of the event that is scheduled to happen in the far future at a certain local time (like a scheduled meeting in a few months from now).
+You'll have to keep track of the `TimeZone` of the scheduled event separately.
+Try to avoid converting future events to `Instant` in advance, because time-zone rules might change unexpectedly in the future.
+  Also, use `LocalDateTime` to decode an `Instant` to its local date-time components for display and UIs.
+- Use `LocalDate` to represent a date of the event that does not have a specific time associated with it (like a birthday).

 ## Operations

 With the above types you can get the following operations done.